leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/viewport.rst

 Viewport Anti-Aliasing
    Control the :term:`Anti-Aliasing` for higher quality rendering.

-Overlay Smooth Wires
+Smooth Wires
+   Overlay
       Display overlays with smooth wire, without this wires will be rendered aliased.

-   To increase the visibility you can disable this and *Edit-Mode Smooth Wires*, since edges do not blend into other shaded regions.
+      To increase the visibility you can disable this and *Edit Mode*, since edges do not blend into other shaded regions.

-Edit-Mode Smooth Wires
+   Edit Mode
       Display smooth wire in Edit Mode, without this wires will be rendered aliased.

 Textures